noizu-labs-ml/genai/README.md

 * **Protocol-based design:** Allows for easy integration of new providers and message types.
 * **Modular structure:** Well-organized code for improved maintainability and clarity.
-* **Support for multiple providers:** Currently supports OpenAI, Anthropic, Mistral, and Gemini.
+* **Support for multiple providers:** Currently supports OpenAI, Anthropic, Mistral, Gemini, Groq, XAI, DeepSeek, and Ollama.
 * **Tool integration:** Enables extending the capabilities of the framework by integrating external tools, even with models that don't have native tool support, through system prompts and custom parsing.
 * **Dynamic chat chain support:** Allows for building complex conversational AI systems with multiple steps and dynamic model selection.